-- 22. Review the annual statement of accounts.
-Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit of the financial statements that need to be brought to the attention of the PCC and/or the CC. - 23.
-Consider the external auditor's report to those charged with governance on issues arising from the audit of the financial statements. - 24.
-In relation to the above, to give such advice and make such recommendations on the adequacy of the level of assurance and on improvement as it considers appropriate.
+- 23. Review the annual statement of accounts.
+Specifically, to consider whether appropriate accounting policies have been followed and whether there are concerns arising from the financial statements or from the audit of the financial statements that need to be brought to the attention of the PCC and/or the CC. - 24.
+Consider the external auditor's report to those charged with governance on issues arising from the audit of the financial statements. - 25.
+In relation to the above, to give such advice and make such recommendations on the adequacy of the level of assurance and on improvement as it considers appropriate. - 26.
+Review the Treasury Management Strategy Statement annually and provide any comments prior to final version being approved. - 27.
+Review various in year monitoring reports and provide any comments.